-With Deicide‘s classic self-titled debut just turning 28(!) years old – and Entombed‘s Left Hand Path recently celebrating the same milestone – Worship Metal takes a look at the definitive death metal full length debuts.
+With Deicide‘s classic self-titled debut soon to turn 29(!) years old – and Entombed‘s Left Hand Path recently celebrating the same milestone – Worship Metal takes a look at the definitive death metal full length debut albums.

 No bullsh*tting around, let’s crack on with it…..complaints/gripes/grievances/general whinging (or praise if you feel so obliged) can be left in the comments section below: